Dube TradePort: Governance

-The Dube Tradeport Corporation is managed by the Board Chairperson Dr. Zanele Bridgette Gasa and its daily operations are managed by Chief Executive Officer Hamish Erskine.
+The Dube Tradeport Corporation is managed by the Board Chairperson Bridgette Gasa-Toboti and its daily operations are managed by Chief Executive Officer Hamish Erskine.
 Erskine had been in the acting role from February 2015 and was officially appointed as CEO in September 2016.
 The previous CEO, Saxen van Coller, had been fired in June 2015 when she failed to disclose previous criminal offences.

 Organisation

 The Dube TradePort Corporation's business is divided amongst a number of entities: